DataDog/integrations-extras/federatorai/README.md

 ## Overview

-[ProphetStor Federator.ai][1] is an AI-based solution that helps enterprises manage, optimize, and auto-scale resources for any applications on Kubernetes.
-Using advanced machine learning algorithms to predict application workload, Federator.ai scales the right amount of resources at the right time for optimized application performance.
+[ProphetStor Federator.ai][1] is an AI-based solution that helps enterprises manage and optimize resources for applications on Kubernetes and virtual machines (VMs) in VMware clusters.

+Using advanced machine learning algorithms to predict application workloads, Federator.ai offers:
-* AI-based workload prediction for containerized applications in Kubernetes clusters and VMs in VMware clusters
+* AI-based workload prediction for containerized applications in Kubernetes clusters as well as VMs in VMware clusters and Amazon Web Services (AWS) Elastic Compute Cloud (EC2)
 * Resource recommendations based on workload prediction, application, Kubernetes, and other related metrics
+* Automatic provisioning of CPU/memory for generic Kubernetes application controllers/namespaces
-* Automatic scaling of application containers
+* Automatic scaling of Kubernetes application containers, Kafka consumer groups, and NGINX Ingress upstream services
 * Multicloud cost analysis and recommendations based on workload predictions for Kubernetes clusters and VM clusters
 * Actual cost and potential savings based on recommendations for clusters, Kubernetes applications, VMs, and Kubernetes namespaces

-By integrating with ProphetStor Federator.ai, you can track and predict the resource usages of Kubernetes containers, namespaces, and cluster nodes and make the right recommendations to prevent costly over-provisioning or performance-impacting under-provisioning.
+By integrating with ProphetStor Federator.ai, you can track and predict the resource usages of Kubernetes containers, namespaces, and cluster nodes to make the right recommendations to prevent costly over-provisioning or performance-impacting under-provisioning.
+With easy integration to CI/CD pipeline, Federator.ai enables continuous optimization of containers whenever they are deployed in a Kubernetes cluster.
 Utilizing application workload predictions, Federator.ai auto-scales application containers at the right time and optimizes performance with the right number of container replicas through Kubernetes HPA or [Datadog Watermark Pod Autoscaling (WPA)][3].

 Additional information on Federator.ai, please visit [ProphetStor Federator.ai Feature Demo][2] and [ProphetStor Federator.ai for Datadog][14] videos.